 - E-Money users in Japan: Your device must be Osaifu-Keitai compatible.
 QUICPay/iD users must have Osaifu-Keitai version 6.1.5 or higher. iD users must also have Google Pay app version 2.89 or higher.

-- If you have another in-store payment app on your phone: In your phone’s Settings app, make Google Pay the default payment app.
+- If you have another contactless payment app on your phone: In your phone’s Settings app, make Google Pay the default payment app.

 If your Google Pay app disappeared after you open it for the first time, it may be because the app is not in your main screen.
 To show it again, in your device settings, change the Home Screen setting to Drawer or Show all apps.

 - Pay in stores

 - Send money or pay a request